 - Electrocardiography (EKG): This test uses electric waves to look at your heartbeat.
 This will determine if it’s normal or not.

 - Chest X-ray: This test uses radiation to look your chest and surrounding organs.
 Your doctor is looking for disease or injuries.

 - Blood test: This test checks for substances in your blood.

 - Computed tomography scan (CT scan): This test uses X-rays to check for internal injuries or other health problems.

-- Magnetic Resonance Imaging (MRI): This test uses radio waves to check for other injuries, such as head trauma.
+- Magnetic Resonance Imaging (MRI): This test uses radio waves to check for other injuries, such as tissue damage.